Calendar

 Our intention is that the Sport Premium funding will further enhance this existing provision for our children.
 The Governors agree that the funding must be used so that all children benefit, regardless of sporting ability

-Our funding in 2020/21 will go towards the cost of a full time Sports Coach (£24,500).
-They will deliver PE lessons to all children in KS1 and KS2 to increase their motivation to engage with sports and PE.
+Our funding in 2022/23 was used towards the cost of a full time Sports Coach (£24,500).
+They delivered PE lessons to all children in KS1 and KS2 to increase their motivation to engage with sports and PE.

-The Sports Coach will also oversee Extra-Curricular Sports Clubs every afternoon to enable the children to partake in a range of physical activities.
+The Sports Coach also supervised Extra-Curricular Sports Clubs every afternoon to enable the children to partake in a range of physical activities.
+It is expected that the Sports Funding will be used in this way each year to enable the Sports Coach to further develop skills and knowledge in a range of activities.

 Inspectors will consider the impact of primary school sport funding on pupil’s lifestyles and physical well-being by taking account of the following factors: